Lake Cathie

 Educational attainment in Lake Cathie aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has university qualification rates at 18.3%, significantly lower than the NSW average of 32.2%.
-This indicates both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 13.3%, followed by postgraduate qualifications at 2.8% and graduate diplomas at 2.2%.
-Trade and technical skills are prominent, with 44.6% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.7% and certificates at 32.9%.
+The area's university qualification rate is 18.3%, significantly lower than the NSW average of 32.2%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 13.3%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.2%).
+Trade and technical skills are prominent, with 44.6% of residents aged 15 and above holding vocational credentials - advanced diplomas (11.7%) and certificates (32.9%).

-A substantial 24.5% of the population is actively pursuing formal education, including 9.6% in primary education, 7.1% in secondary education, and 2.4% in tertiary education.
+A significant 24.5% of the population is actively engaged in formal education, including 9.6% in primary education, 7.1% in secondary education, and 2.4% pursuing tertiary education.

 Frequently Asked Questions - Education